Skip to main content

 The First Stage

-Contemplating a life that does not include using a substance begins the stages of addiction recovery.
+Contemplating a life that does not include using a substance begins at the stages of addiction recovery.
 Initially, people stuck in addiction are defensive and continually justify their use of drugs or alcohol.
 This problematic stage involves conflicting emotions, feelings, and thoughts.
 Lacking the ability to have a clear view of their existence in addiction, they may have tried to quit before and failed.

 The person stuck in this stage can not understand that there is light at the end of the tunnel.
 Still absorbed in physical and mental tug-of-war, the person longs for normality and sobriety.
 The stages of addiction recovery are implemented to address these fears and complex emotions.
 The critical concept to grasp in this stage is a seed has been planted, and there is hope.